Tooth Extraction Near Indian Land

 - Severe tooth trauma or damage from an accident or decay.

-- Misaligned, non-functioning, or essentially useless teeth
+- Misaligned, non-functioning, or overcrowded teeth.

-- Orthodontic treatment may require the removal of a tooth to make space for proper alignment
+- Orthodontic treatment may require the removal of a tooth to make space for proper alignment.

-- Chemotherapy and radiation may require the removal of teeth to avoid possible complications
+- Chemotherapy and radiation may require the removal of teeth to avoid possible complications.

 The tooth is then loosened with a dental instrument called an elevator.
-Forceps are then used to pull the tooth from its socket.
-Once the tooth has been successfully removed, a blood clot will generally form in the socket to stop the bleeding.
+When the tooth has loosened, forceps are used to pull the tooth from its socket.
+Once the tooth has been successfully removed, a blood clot will form in the socket to stop the bleeding.